zfeizollahi/dsc-mod-3-project-online-ds-sp-000/README.md

 UnitPrice does not have an effect on quantity ordered.
 Both the anova, and the OLS model show that the p-value is not less than 0.05

-### **Hypothesis 6**
+### **Hypothesis 4**

 **Question** is there an interaction between unit price & discount?
 The idea is that some low cost items (for example, paper clips) a 5 vs. 25 % discount will be just a few pennies or maybe a dollar.
+First, let's look more closely at the unit price feature.

 ```python